 Elizabeth Grant Skin Care

 Not heard of Elizabeth Grant before?
 I’ll let you off.
 Despite seeing the gold logo on my Instagram before, they were new to me too.
 So I’ll give you the low down, Elizabeth Grant is a Canadian skin care company specialising in luxury skin care products.
-All of the range contains their powerful patented anti-aging ingredient which will help keeping your skin feeling great.
+All of the range contains their powerful patented anti-ageing ingredient which will help to keep your skin feeling great.
 As someone who’s had skin issues since being a teen, I know it’s super important to look after your skin as prevention is always better than the cure.

 The second skin care item from Elizabeth Grant was one that, well, I thought I may be a bit young for.
 Luckily, I’ve not yet got much in the way of ageing signs around my eyes.
 However, I was wrong.
 I popped these on after a particularly long week at work and although I still felt a little drained, my eyes didn’t show it.
 Plus, I popped the excess gel on my lips and it left them feeling the best they had in weeks.
 One that I’ll be repurchasing for sure.